simpledotorg/simple-server/doc/wiki/adjusting-sync-boundaries.md

 To start using a different region as the sync region, setting the right `sync_region_id` in the facility payload will suffice.

 - When the sync region is changed, it requires a resync so that all records from the other sync region can be synced to the app.
-- The server detects if an app needs to resync by checking if there is a mismatch in what the app's sync region earlier earlier (`sync_region_id` from the process token) and the region the app has requested (in the header).
+- The server detects if an app needs to resync by checking if there is a mismatch in the app's sync region in the last request (`sync_region_id` from the process token) and the region the app has requested (in the header).
 - When the app detects a change in sync region, it triggers a task to purge stuff outside the new sync region.
 - It is important to keep in mind that changing the sync region causes apps to resync.